-With widespread elections inside u .
+With widespread elections inside u.
 S. A. Underway, all political parties have promised to prioritize public transport.

 Advertisement

-Yet, notwithstanding these stated targets, transport policy and funding stay resolutely oriented toward avenue constructing and private vehicles, especially in Bengaluru, as evidenced by the arguably improved hall project championed by the Chief Minister.
+Yet, notwithstanding these stated targets, transport policy and funding stay resolutely oriented toward avenue construction and private vehicles, especially in Bengaluru, as evidenced by the arguably improved hall project championed by the Chief Minister.

 The Karnataka State Assembly election manifesto of the Indian National Congress, which’s part of the ruling coalition in Karnataka, promised to ‘increase the (mode) proportion of public transport to 80 percent’ in Bengaluru, in keeping with the National Urban Transport Policy.
 Clearly, its assist for the “extended corridors” mission is inconsistent with this objective.